 Periods of 15 to 30 minutes are to be scheduled each morning and evening of the Competition for official communication between compatriot Experts and Competitors (compatriot communication).
 Communication must be verbal only.
 The use of any equipment to record or exchange information - such as pens, paper, mobile phones, and electronic devices - is prohibited.
+Experts who have not completed their mandatory preparedness are still able to participate in compatriot communication.

-Experts are not permitted to give any help to Competitors to interpret the Test Project unless agreed by the Skill Management Team before the start of the skill competition.
+Experts are not permitted to give any help to Competitors to interpret the Test Project (if already circulated) unless agreed by the Skill Management Team before the start of the skill competition.
 Any questions arising must be referred to the Skill Management Team.